NullableInt/wanderersoutpost.Api/API.md

 ## RpgChar api methods

 This api and its methods are for getting and manipulating either an entire RpgChar or only parts of its model.
-It's made with the idea that you can access parts of the model using the same accessor as in JavaScript.
+All of the methods available in `/RpgChar` are also available under the alias `/characters` It's made with the idea that you can access parts of the model using the same accessor as in JavaScript.
 Access the api by using `/RpgChar/{idOfChar}/{partToGetOrModify}`

 ### Get all characters for logged in user